Distancing in the Workplace: The New Norm in Office Design

 You may also remove seats at conference rooms and communal tables for additional personal spaces.
 Or, transform these rooms to scrum, or open discussion, spaces and eliminate touchpoints by removing tables.

 Implement a clean desk policy.
-Employees should be encouraged to help the maintenance team keep their desks clean and disinfected.
+Employees should be encouraged to help the maintenance team keep their office desks clean and disinfected.
 Assigning lockers, cabinets, and individual drawers can also help separate personal items.

 Replace individual trash bins with communal ones to consolidate sanitation.
 Instead of phone handsets, change them to VOIP communication with headsets.
 Installing voice-activated controls may also help reduce the need to touch commonly used items.